The Legend of Sleepy Hollow: Background

-Irving, while he was an aide-de-camp to New York Governor Daniel D. Tompkins, met an army captain named Ichabod Crane in Sackets Harbor, New York, during an inspection tour of fortifications in 1814.
+Irving was an aide-de-camp to New York Governor Daniel D. Tompkins when he met an army captain named Ichabod Crane in Sackets Harbor, New York, during an inspection tour of fortifications in 1814.
 Irving may have patterned the character after Jesse Merwin, who taught at the local schoolhouse in Kinderhook, further north along the Hudson River, where Irving spent several months in 1809.
-Alternatively, it is claimed by many in Tarrytown that Samuel Youngs is the individual from whom Irving drew his character.
-Author Gary Denniss asserts that while Crane is loosely based on Merwin, it may include elements from Youngs's life.
+Alternatively, it is claimed by many in the Tarrytown area that Samuel Youngs, a local schoolteacher and Irving's friend, is the individual from whom Irving drew his character.
+Author Gary Denniss asserts that Crane is loosely based on Merwin and may also include elements from Youngs's life.

+The names of local residents who may have served as inspirations are all found on gravestones in the historic Burying Ground of the Old Dutch Church of Sleepy Hollow.
+Washington Irving's own final resting place is also located there, just 150 feet away from the graves of those who inspired his characters, in the oldest part of Sleepy Hollow Cemetery.

+The local landmarks Raven Rock and Spook Rock in Rockefeller State Park Preserve are also associated with locations mentioned in The Legend, as are the Old Dutch Church and Philipsburg Manor House; the manor house probably stood in for the farmhouse of Baltus Van Tassel and his daughter Katrina.